 HIST 232.
-19th and 20th Century Britain

-This course surveys Britain in the 19th and 20th centuries, a period that both affirmed and questioned the "greatness" of Great Britain in political, economic and social terms.
-Central course themes include the transformation of Britain's economic standing, from the "workshop of the world" to perceptions of "declinism".
+19th and 20th Century BritainArts and HumanitiesGroup1 course of the world" to perceptions of "declinism".
 The contrasting political fortunes of the Conservative, Liberal and Labour parties are highlighted; from "Tory paternalism" to Thatcherite Revolution, from socialist trade unionism to "Blairism".
 Class, immigration and Anglo-Irish affairs are explored as well as the effects of war and peace, depression and prosperity upon British society.
 The course also includes a consideration of the growth of the British Empire and its comparatively rapid dissolution in the post-war era.
 Counts toward European Studies minor.